 Great opportunities will be hiding in that list, waiting to be discovered.
 Companies may be needing a new team member, and they may not have advertised the opening yet.
 They may never need to, if they talk to you first!

 You’ll need a long enough list of companies to ensure there will be good jobs opening up in the near future, but not so long a list that it’s impossible to work with.
-For many job seekers, a list of 50 may be about right.
+For many job seekers, a list of 40-50 is about right.

 First, do a quick search for companies similar to your dream employer.

-- Type the company name into the main search field that appears at the top of every LinkedIn page and click the search button.
+- Type the company name into the main search field that appears at the top of every LinkedIn page, and from there you’ll find their company page.

 Side benefit: This “similar companies” research is also a great way to prepare an answer to the common interview question, “Who are our competitors?”

 Did you go to college (even if you didn’t graduate)?
 Great, use the Alumni Method as well.